dylanpieper/chatalot/README.md

 ## **chatalot or ellmer?**

-chatalot prioritizes safety and recovery with rate limits handled reactively by retries. ellmer prioritizes speed and cost efficiency with rate limits handled proactively by monitoring and throttling usage.
+chatalot prioritizes safety and recovery with rate limits handled reactively by retries. ellmer prioritizes speed and cost savings with rate limits handled proactively by monitoring and throttling requests.

 | Priority | Function | Description |
 |----------------------|----------------------|----------------------------|